rameshjdev/PlantPal/README.md

    - `weather_data` - Cached weather information
 3. Create storage buckets for plant images and user avatars
 4. Add your Supabase URL and anon key to the `.env` file

+### Trefle API Setup

+The app uses the Trefle API for plant data:

+1. Create an account at [Trefle.io](https://trefle.io)
+2. Log in and obtain your personal access token
+3. Add your Trefle API token to the `.env` file
+4. The app will now be able to access plant information from the Trefle database

 ### Notifications